AdobeDocs/campaign-web.en/help/v8/workflows/activities/reconciliation.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_reconciliation"
 >title="Reconciliation activity"
->abstract="The **Reconciliation** activity is a **Targeting** activity which allows you to link unidentified data to existing Campaign data.
+>abstract="The **Reconciliation** activity is a **Targeting** activity which allows you to define the link between the data in the Adobe Campaign database and the data in a work table, for example data loaded from an external file.
 For example, the **Reconciliation** activity can be placed after a **Load audience** activity to import non-standard data into the database.
 In this case, the **Reconciliation** activity lets you define the link between the data in the Adobe Campaign database and the data in the external table."

 >[!CONTEXTUALHELP]